 The most effective technique for chemical control of bed bugs is the use of a bed bug-approved residual insecticide.
 Pest control specialists apply the insecticide to the infested surfaces and seams, such as the cracks and crevices near the baseboards, wall trim, switch plate and outlet plate, and the seams of furniture and mattresses.

-Note: Electrical junction box or outlet should never be treated with a liquid insecticide that could conduct electricity.
+An electrical junction box or outlet should never be treated with a liquid insecticide that could conduct electricity.
 A dry formula, such as a dust, should be used in these areas.